FlavorSoft/CryptoTune/README.md

 Python script to automatically find optimized and stable GPU overclock settings to mine Ethereum

 ## Warning
 As this software needs to be run as admin, do not use it if you are not sure what you are doing!
-The software will not try to steal your data in any way, but ** i'm only some dude from the internet ** so please do not trust me on that :)
+The software will not try to steal your data in any way, but **i'm only some dude from the internet** so please do not trust me on that :)

 ### Mining Software
-There is a miner (GMiner 2.49) included, but as code cannot be easily checked i strongly recommend you download and ** add your own binaries ** and remane (if needed) to "miner.exe".
+There is a miner (GMiner 2.49) included, but as code cannot be easily checked i strongly recommend you download and **add your own mining binaries** and rename (if needed) to "miner.exe".

 ## Limitations
 Currenty, the tool comes with some limitation